Joe-Thirdweb/ComponentDocs/building-with-thirdweb/deploying-fiat-onramp.md

 # Deploying Fiat OnRamp

-In this guide, we'll walk through the process of setting up thirdweb Pay, including creating an API key, configuring fee sharing, and setting up a webhook to listen for transactions.
+In this guide, we'll walk through the process of setting up thirdweb Universal Bridge, including creating an API key, configuring fee sharing, and setting up a webhook to listen for transactions.
 By the end of this guide, you'll have a fully functional thirdweb Pay integration ready to use in your application.

 ## Click the guide below!